theopensystemslab/planx-new/doc/architecture/decisions/0009-single-application-audit-table.md

 3. Use a foreign key relationship between `lowcal_session.id` and `submissions.session_id`
   - As `submission` need to be retained, and `lowcal_session` deleted a constraint such as `ON DELETE SET NULL` for the foreign key would allow for the relationship to be maintained whilst the session record exists.

+4. When submitting, the current `check<SEND_DESTINATION>AuditTable()` function will validate the following -
+  - Is there a record for this combination of session ID and send destination, where the `submission_reference` is set to `NULL`
+  - If yes, this has not yet been successfully submitted, proceed
+  - If no, return early - this session has been submitted already

-4. Implement the migration in phases:
+1. Implement the migration in phases:
    - Create new consolidated table
    - For each integration:
      - Update application code to write to both old and new tables